tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/distributions/PoissonLogNormalQuadratureCompound.md

 <h3 id="distribution"><code>distribution</code></h3>

-Base Poisson parameterized by a quadrature grid.
+Base Poisson parameterized by a quadrature grid. (deprecated)

+Warning: THIS FUNCTION IS DEPRECATED.
+It will be removed after 2019-11-01.
+Instructions for updating:
+The `distribution` property will be removed.
+Use `poisson_and_mixture_distributions` instead.

 <h3 id="dtype"><code>dtype</code></h3>